 Many of the themes of the book come together in the final piece, an examination of decisiveness by Bill Kernoczy and Luke Challenor.
 Having to make the final call on a difficult issue is often seen as the central test of leadership.
 And, indeed, any issue that gets to the senior levels of an organisation is going to be difficult: the easy ones are decided elsewhere.
 Once upon a time a CEO would tick one or another box and walk away but Kernoczy and Challenor argue that the complexity of modern business means that the gut-feeling method no longer makes sense.
 Instead, they lay out a process of definition, analysis, evaluation, and consultation.
 They look at a number of models for making decisions, establishing the common thread as a need to follow through on implementation, review and feedback.

 This is consistently useful stuff.
 In fact, all of the chapters in the book make a point of moving from theory to practice, with step-by-step guides and tools for self-diagnosis.
 Another important section is a series of interviews, conducted by IML ANZ chair Ann Messenger, with outstanding leaders.
 Each discussion has its worth but the views of Georgie Harman, the chief executive of the beyondblue organisation, are particularly interesting, especially in the areas of authenticity and humility.

 Each of the chapters of the book has important things to say but it is taking the package as a whole that provides the most insight and direction.
 Whether you are already in a senior position or aspire to be there, you will find a great deal of value here.

-This is an edited extract from IML ANZ’s latest book, Leading Well: 7 attributes of very successful leaders (Major Street Publishing, A$34.95).
+Get your copy of IML ANZ’s latest book, Leading Well: 7 attributes of very successful leaders (Major Street Publishing, A$34.95).

 The book highlights seven attributes that ignite inspiring leadership.
 It focuses squarely on the personal attributes that can transform managers into leaders and good leaders into great leaders.